Beauty treatments and epilepsy

 What can I do if I feel I’ve been treated unfairly?

 If a salon or therapist refuses to treat you, ask them why.
-They might have been taught that certain treatments are unsuitable for people with epilepsy.
-But often this is down to not really understanding the condition.
+They might have been taught that a treatment is unsuitable for people with epilepsy.
+But often this is down to not understanding the condition.

-For example, some therapists believe treatments involving light are unsuitable for all people with epilepsy.
-This may be due to a mistaken belief that all people with epilepsy have seizures triggered by flashing or flickering lights.
+For example, a therapist may believe treatments involving light are unsuitable for all people with epilepsy.
+Many people believe that flashing lights trigger seizures in anyone with epilepsy.
+In reality, this is only a trigger for 3 to 5 people in every 100 people with epilepsy.
 If you don’t have photosensitive epilepsy, you could explain this to the therapist.
-And if you do have photosensitive epilepsy, you may be able to reduce the risk of a seizure by wearing black-out goggles.
+And if you do, you may be able to reduce the risk of a seizure by wearing black-out goggles.

 The therapist might have concerns about what to do if you have a seizure during the treatment.
 If this is the case, you could explain how they can help you.
 It might help to show them our first aid information.